-29 A Word about Nomenclature
+A Word about Nomenclature

-Like other highly specialized and technical fields of expertise, historic preservation has evolved its own 30 formal and informal glossary of terms, jargon, acronyms, and word usage that is peculiar unto itself.
-The 31 32 use of these terms, often employed for communication efficiency amongst professionals, also may bring about confusion, disagreement, and different application even amongst the professionals who use them 33 on a routine basis.
-In the historic preservation field, there are several words and phrases used and 34 interpreted in different ways and in different contexts.
-Just a few examples include "historic properties," 35 "archaeological and historic resources," "historic places," "heritage resources," "cultural and historic 36 resources," and "cultural resources."
-At DAHP, everyday use of the term "cultural resources" implies the 37 full range of resources associated with human use and manipulation of the environment.
-For purposes 38 of the Plan, the phrase "cultural resources" is used throughout the document when referring to the full 39 range of resources potentially eligible for listing in the National Register of Historic Places, the 40 Washington Heritage Register or local registers of historic places.
-These resources or "property types" 41 are sites, buildings, structures, districts, and objects plus Traditional Cultural Places (TCPs) and cultural 42 landscapes.
-Going beyond these resource types found on the landscape, Inhabiting Our History has ambition to embrace cultural resources of a more ephemeral nature such as languages, customs, and artisanship.
-These and other examples are cultural resources that are that are not candidates for NRHP listing but nevertheless are non-renewable resources that may yield important information about past and present societies.
-For further discussion, see narrative on Underrepresented Communities and Living Heritage on pages 42 and 44 respectively.
+Like other highly specialized and technical fields of expertise, historic preservation has evolved its own formal and informal glossary of terms, jargon, acronyms, and word usage that is peculiar unto itself.
+The use of these terms, often employed for communication efficiency amongst professionals, also may bring about confusion, disagreement, and different application even amongst the professionals who use them on a routine basis.
+In the historic preservation field, there are several words and phrases used and interpreted in different ways and in different contexts.
+Just a few examples include "historic properties," "archaeological and historic resources," "historic places," "heritage resources," "cultural and historic resources," and "cultural resources."
+At DAHP, everyday use of the term "cultural resources" implies the full range of resources associated with human use and manipulation of the environment.
+Specifically, this includes traditional foods (First Foods) and medicines as well as the habitats that those resources rely upon.
+For purposes of the Plan, the phrase "cultural resources" is used throughout the document when referring to the full range of resources potentially eligible for listing in the National Register of Historic Places (NRHP), the Washington Heritage Register (WHR), local registers of historic places, and Tribal registers of designated cultural resources.
+These resources or "property types" are sites, buildings, structures, districts, and objects, and Traditional Cultural Places (TCPs) and cultural landscapes.
+Going beyond these resource types found on the landscape, Inhabiting Our History has ambition to embrace cultural resources of a more ephemeral nature, such as languages, food, customs, and artisanship.
+These and other examples are cultural resources that are that are not candidates for NRHP listing but nevertheless are nonrenewable resources that may yield important information about past and present societies.
+For further discussion, see narrative on Underrepresented Communities and Intangible Cultural Heritage on pages 49 and 51 respectively.

-7 State Historic Preservation Planning: A Nationwide Effort
+State Historic Preservation Planning: A Nationwide Effort

-As described above, Washington's state historic preservation plan is developed and implemented as a 8 necessary aid to guide and coordinate statewide historic preservation initiatives.
-In passing the NHPA, 9 Congress included in the legislation the preservation plan mandate by stating: "It shall be the 10 responsibility of the State Historic Preservation Officer to...Prepare and implement a comprehensive 11 state-wide historic preservation plan..."
-In 2014, Congress substituted the NHPA with Title 54 of the US 12 Code governing the operations of the National Park Service (NPS) and its related programs including the 13 national historic preservation program.
-Regardless of the change, the NPS continues the requirement 14 15 for each state and territory to prepare and submit for review and acceptance a state preservation plan.
+As described above, Washington's Plan is developed and implemented as a necessary aid to guide and coordinate statewide historic preservation initiatives.
+In passing the NHPA, Congress included in the text of the Act the preservation planning mandate by stating: "It shall be the responsibility of the State Historic Preservation Officer to...Prepare and implement a comprehensive state-wide historic preservation plan..."
+In 2014, Congress substituted the NHPA with Title 54 of the US Code governing the operations of the NPS and its related programs, including the national historic preservation program.
+Unchanged is the NPS requirement for each state and U.S. territory to prepare and submit for review and acceptance a state preservation plan.
 According to NPS guidance, all state plans are required to include or address certain elements.
-These 16 requirements include: 17
+These requirements include:

-- A plan in which a wide array of organizations, individuals and agencies can participate in and help implement. - The Plan addresses the full range of cultural and historic resources (i.e. buildings, structures, sites, districts, and objects). - To help draft the Plan a robust public participation process is designed and implemented. - A summary assessment of the status of the SHPO's inventory of cultural and historic resources plus registration efforts. - An overview of issues, threats and opportunities that will likely play a role in historic preservation planning efforts during the planning cycle. - The goals, strategies and actions identified in the plan must be realistic and attainable during the planning cycle.
+- A plan in which a wide array of organizations, individuals, and agencies can participate in and help implement. - The plan addresses the full range of cultural resources (i.e. buildings, structures, sites, districts, and objects). - To help draft the plan, a robust public participation process is designed and implemented. - A summary assessment of the status of the SHPO's inventory of cultural resources and registration efforts.

+- An overview of issues, threats, and opportunities that will likely play a role in historic preservation planning efforts during the planning cycle. - The goals, strategies, and actions identified in the plan must be realistic and attainable during the planning cycle.

-Washington's plan, inhabiting Our History contains all NPS required elements.
-In light of this discussion, following are a few noteworthy aspects of this document and the planning process:
+Washington's plan, Iwhabiting Our History, contains or addresses all NPS required elements.
+In light of this discussion, the following are a few noteworthy aspects of this document and the planning process: